sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Enhanced picture selection drop down and rearranged some images - maybe you need to clear cache to get this working.
 * (sbormann) Added INFO_A and INFO_B to display additional informations in the tile.
 * (sbormann) Added possibility to hide views name.
-* (sbormann) Added possibility to upload html, css and js files.
+* (sbormann) Added possibility to upload html, css and js files and added drop down menu for these files for URL- and BACKGROUND_URL-State.

 ### 1.2.5 (2020-09-19)